eddyerburgh/data-structures-in-practice/content/posts/linked-lists.md

 curl_slist_free_all(headers);
 ```

-The curl tool uses the easy API internally. curl converts the command line options into an easy handle object.
+curl tool uses the libcurl easy API internally. curl converts the command line options into an easy handle object.

 When curl is called from the command line, it first parses the options passed to it in `argv`.
 It normalizes option names, and enters a switch statement, which runs against all possible options.
 For any `header` options, the option parameter value is added to a `curl_slist`.